klaythompson011/Employee_DB_Challenge/README.md

 There are currently 1,549 retirement eligible employees that qualify for mentorship based on results from the Mentorship Eligibility table, which filters based on birth year falling in 1965.
-To assist in determining if there are sufficient qualified, retirement-ready employees, an additional query that should be performed is to group these employees based on title, then assess whether the number of employee holding each title is inline with the rest of the company.
+To assist in determining if there are sufficient qualified, retirement-ready employees, an additional query was created to group the employees based on title.
+This query can then be used to assess whether the number of employees holding each title is inline with the rest of the company.
 Below is the new query:

 ![Image6](Resources/Image6.png)

-The results show that the majority retirement-ready employees hold either Senior Staff or Engineer titles.
+The results show that the majority of retirement-ready employees hold either a Senior Staff or Engineer title.

 ![Image7](Resources/Image7.png)